breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 ```

 > ☝️ Important!
-The Modal needs Javascript in order to work.
-Remember to include the three Javascript files that are needed in a typical Bootstrap Skeleton: JS, Popper and Bootstrap.js
+The Modal needs JavaScript in order to work.
+Remember to include the three JavaScript files that are needed in a typical Bootstrap Skeleton: JS, Popper and Bootstrap.js

 ## What you really need to know about Bootstrap